Conflict TheorySecondary students aged 15-16 in grey blazers debate conflict theory in classroom with individual desks

 • Education and awareness are foundational to understanding and addressing inequalities.

-• Collective action and virtuous behaviors play crucial roles in fostering social justice.
+• Collective action and virtuous behaviours play crucial roles in encouraging social justice.

 Understanding conflict resolution